 BECOME A SPONSOR

-If you are interested in sponsoring a Mobile Pantry, please contact Sari Vatske, Vice President of Community Relations, at email@example.com.
+If you are interested in sponsoring a Mobile Pantry, please contact Sari Vatske, Executive Vice President, at email@example.com.

 Feeding South Florida distributes food through direct service programs and its network of nonprofit partner agencies, who are held to food safety, civil rights, and programmatic standards and guidelines.
 We therefore aim to distribute as much food as possible through these channels, and then community events such as health fairs, children’s festivals or other events that support those in need of assistance (low-income, ill, children, older adults).